sharminshanta/slim-skeleton/README.md

   After permission, copy the `config.sample.php` file and change that to `config.php` and provide the essential credentials to configure your project.

 #### Run this project in browser
   To run this project in browser, run the following command in your terminal.
+Make sure you are in the right directory.
   ```bash
      php -S 0.0.0.0:8000 -t public
   ```